 - Ensure to disconnect the equipment from the power when cleaning its surface. - Do not place liquid or spray near the equipment.
-Direct contact with liquids can cause an electric shock or damage the system. - Do not spray cleaners or disinfectants over the equipment to avoid fire.
+Direct contact with liquids can cause an electric shock or damage the system. - Do not spray cleaners or disinfectants over the equipment.